 I didn’t want to let go.
 I was terrified of the free fall – we all are.
 We think we’ll hit the ground rather than imagine that we can fly.
 It’s not easy to trust that things can work out the other way too.

 Trust has been a tough friendship for me to form.
-It sounds innocent enough but trusting is certainly not the easy path, well not at first.
+It sounds simple enough but trusting is certainly not the easy path, well not at first.
 There is zero control in trust.

 It was easy to resist letting go when everyone around me told me not to give up.
-But I realised that it wasn’t just the baby dream I needed to let go of.
-I needed to let go of the struggle.
+But I realised that it wasn’t just the baby dream I needed to let go of - I was letting go of the struggle.

-So I made the hardest decision of my life.
-Once I committed, the rest was easier than I thought.
+I made the hardest decision of my life.
+Once I crossed that line, the rest was easier than I thought.

 Letting go helped me grieve and grieving helped me let go.
-There were years of pain to feel.
-And the loss of dreams to mourn.
+There was so much pain to feel.
 I had to forgive myself - for the choices I made, and the ones I didn’t.

 I wish I knew then that on the other side of the pain was freedom.
-But I know trust doesn’t work like that.
+But I know trust doesn’t work that way.

-The moment I let go of trying to get the thing I thought I should have, the thing I thought would make me happy, I took back control of my life.
-I may not have been able to control what happened to me, but I could control how I felt about it.
+The moment I let go of trying to get the thing I thought I should have, the thing I thought would make me happy, I took charge of my life.
+I couldn't control if I had a baby but I could control how I felt about it.

-Life had been unfair but it was time to pick myself up and move on.
+Life had been unfair but it was time to pick myself up and move forward.

 About the Author